jMonkeyEngine/examplegame-skulls-doc/powers.md

 | 6s | Conditional |

 - Blocks the path for Skulls.
 - Every time it collides with a Skull, it deteriorates.
-After 4 impacts, the stop sign is destroyed.
+After 4 impacts, the blockade is destroyed.

 ## Ghost Skull